reelyactive/neopixel-ble-bindicators/README.md

     npm start

-__neopixel-ble-bindicators__ will attempt to connect with a Bluetooth Low Energy microcontroller advertising the bindicators service, and accept requests to configure via API any LED strips connected to that microcontroller.
+__neopixel-ble-bindicators__ will attempt to connect with the Bluetooth Low Energy microcontroller defined in the config/bluetooth.json file, and accept requests to configure via API any LED strips connected to that microcontroller.

 REST API